 Yes, it is in New York.
 State law prohibits the state from charging its residents for high school equivalency testing.
 New York is only one of four states where GED/TASC testing is provided free of charge.
 Most TASC/GED preparation facilities offer classes and programs as well free of charge.

-In December 2013, some 15,000 students were rushing to get their GED diploma before it was too late, three times the normal amount.
+Before the new test was introduced, some 15,000 students were rushing to get their GED diploma before it was too late, three times the normal amount.
 Several adult education teachers said that the TASC was rolled out poorly and that they were not given enough time to prepare properly for the changes.
 The Common Core-aligned TASC was actually widely introduced without giving teachers the time to adapt their instruction.

 Who is the GED or TASC for?